unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 to trigger it: send SIGHUP to the master, write 'r' to the master fifo, use --touch-reload, call uwsgi.reload() api

-In preforking and --lazy-apps mode, it will wait for running workers, it will close all of the file descriptors except the one mapped to sockets and will call exec() on itself
+In preforking and --lazy-apps mode, it will wait for running workers, it will close all of the file descriptors except the ones mapped to sockets and will call exec() on itself

-In --lazy mode, it will wait for runnign workers and then it will restart all of them.
+In --lazy mode, it will wait for running workers and then it will restart all of them.
 This means you cannot change uWSGI options during this kind of reload.
 Remember --lazy is discouraged !!!

 Pros: easy to manage, no corner-case problems, no inconsistent states, basically full reset of the instance